2015-01-07: I’ve updated this post to to reflect changes in FreeNAS 9.3.

 FreeNAS and OmniOS both have great communities.
-If you post anything at HardForum chances are you’ll get a response from Gea and he’s usually quite helpful.
-Post anything on the FreeNAS forums and Cyberjock will tell you that you need more RAM and that you’ll lose all your data.
-There is a lot of info on the FreeNAS forums and the FreeNAS Redmine project is open so you can see all the issues, it’s great way to see what bugs and feature requests are out there and when they were or will be fixed.
+If you post anything at HardForum chances are, you’ll get a response from Gea and he’s helpful.
+There is a lot of info on the FreeNAS forums and the FreeNAS Jira project is open so you can see all the issues, it’s a great way to see what bugs and feature requests are out there and when they were or will be fixed.
 OmniOS has an active OmniOS Discuss mailman list and Gea, the author of Napp-It is active on various forums.
-He has answered my questions on several occasions over at HardForum’s Data Storage subforum.
+He has answered my questions frequently over at HardForum’s Data Storage subforum.
 I’ve found the HardForum community a little more helpful…I’ve always gotten a response there while several questions I posted on the FreeNAS forums went unanswered.

 FreeNAS documentation is great, like FreeBSD’s.
 Just about everything is in the FreeNAS Guide

 OmniOS isn’t as organized.
 I found some howtos here, not nearly as comprehensive as FreeNAS.
 Most of what I find from OmniOS I find in forums or the Napp-It site.

 Mirrored ZFS boot device / rpool